The Ultimate Guide to Home Cinema Seating

 Luxury Garage Cinema – Cheshire

-Home Cinema Seating for 6 people arranged as two double sofas flanked by individual chairs.
-Seating by Home Cinema Modules to our custom design!
+Seating for six arranged as two double sofas flanked by individual chairs — by Home Cinema Modules, to our custom design.

 • Basement Home Cinema — Berkshire